st-tu-dresden/inloop/README.md

 4. Run `make init` and `make loaddb` to bootstrap your local development environment.

-5. Start and monitor the development web server and huey workers with `pipenv run honcho start`.
+5. Start and monitor the development web server and huey workers with `make run`.

 6. The previous step prints the address and port number of the local webserver that was started.
    You can immediately log in using the demo user accounts *admin* and *student* with the password